icukovic/gingerbill.org-source/content/article/2019-05-13-a-reply-to-the-road-to-zig.md

 ## Build System

-The Zig build system is the language itself.
-It extends the compile-time execution system to call a "build" function to set up the build requirements.
+The Zig build system is the language itself. ~~It extends the compile-time execution system to call a "build" function to set up the build requirements.
 Having the same language be the build-language is very useful and a natural extension of the compile-time execution system.
-The compile-time execution system itself is already a huge requirement for the language which does complicate things but if that is accepted and desired, this feature is less of an issue.
+The compile-time execution system itself is already a huge requirement for the language which does complicate things but if that is accepted and desired, this feature is less of an issue.~~

+Update: It appears that the build system is not part of the compile-time system whatsoever.
+It appears to be apart of the core library than a feature of the language itself.
+This could be easily replicate this in any language however it having it part of the core library itself, this means that there is a _standard_ approach to use which nudges it towards being the _default_ approach.

 In Odin, "foreign" code is handled by the `foreign` system.
 Foreign code that is imported is associated with its dependencies, this means that only the dependencies that are used are built against.
 Coupled with Odin's package system, it helps encapsulate the foreign code along with the Odin code.
 Odin does not directly import C header file, like Zig, but I found that in practice, you rarely want to use the raw bindings to the C code.